albi3ro/M4/README.md

 ![The JuliaBox launch page](images/juliabox.png)

 Under the Github directory, input the clone https://github.com/albi3ro/M4.git , use branch master, and name the folder as you see fit.
+If this isn't working automatically, you may need to link an SSH key between your JuliaBox account and Github account.
+Basically, copy and paste the big, ugly number from the JuliaBox settings into your [Github Settings](https://github.com/settings/keys).

 Check out http://julialang.org/ for documentation on this new and exciting language, and learn how to install it on your own machine.